Higher-rank pointwise discrepancy bounds and logarithm laws for generic lattices: Introduction and Summary of Results

+Throughout this paper, we use the Vinogradov notation $\ll$ and use $\asymp$ to denote that both "$\ll$" and "$\gg$" hold; we attach subscripts to the symbols $\ll$ and $\asymp$ to indicate the parameters, if any, on which the implicit constants depend. \end{notn}

 The purpose of this paper is to establish higher-dimensional generalizations of certain well-known results of a probabilistic flavor in the geometry of numbers.
-The first of these is a classical result of W.\,M. Schmidt concerning almost everywhere pointwise discrepancy bounds.
+The first of these is a classical result of W.\,M.~Schmidt concerning almost everywhere pointwise discrepancy bounds.\footnote{It is a simple porism of Schmidt's proofs that the following theorem also holds when $\operatorname{GL}_n(\Z) \backslash \operatorname{GL}_n(\R)$ is replaced by $\operatorname{SL}_n(\Z) \backslash \operatorname{SL}_n(\R).$}